-The school owns three mini-busses and a people carrier that we use to transport pupils to a range of regular and occasional off-site activities that support learning and enjoyment.
+The school owns five mini-busses and a five people carriers that we use to transport pupils to a range of regular and occasional off-site activities that support learning and enjoyment.
 Groups attend weekly sessions in outdoor pursuits at off-site locations and every subject is encouraged to undertake visits that enrich or support the curriculum such as theatre or museum trips.

 Outside the normal school day, many activities are offered that pupils participate in until 8.00pm in the evening.
 For example, there are a range of physical activities such as climbing, mountain biking, swimming, football and visits to the gym, pupils also visit the local library, take part in Duke of Edinburgh Award activities and engage in independence training.

-Further afield the school has organised residential visits to other parts of the country and in recent years has taken pupils overseas to Belgium, Italy, Turkey, Spain, Bulgaria and Tanzania.
-We are currently in the early stages of organising trips to the Battlefields of Northern France/Belgium and to Auchwitz.
+Further afield the school has organised residential visits to other parts of the country and in past years has taken pupils overseas to Belgium, Italy, Turkey, Spain, Bulgaria and Tanzania.
+We intend to rejuvenate this if possible.